Messaging Drawer

 • Private for personal messages.

-Note: The See all link at the bottom of the Messaging Drawer expands the Messaging Drawer to a full screen.
-To leave the full screen, select an item in the Navigation Drawer
+Note: The See all link at the bottom of the Messaging Drawer expands it to full screen.
+To exit full screen, select an item in the Navigation Drawer

 4. To access message groupings, click on the corresponding arrow icon.